paulmillr/scure-bip39/README.md

 - 🔒 [**Audited**](#security) by an independent security firm
 - 🔻 Tree-shakeable: unused code is excluded from your builds
-- 📦 ESM and common.js
+- 📦 ESM
 - ➰ Only 2 audited dependencies by the same author:
   [noble-hashes](https://github.com/paulmillr/noble-hashes) and [scure-base](https://github.com/paulmillr/scure-base)
-- 🪶 14KB gzipped with one wordlist, 79KB with all of them: much smaller than similar libraries
+- 🪶 14KB (gzipped) with one wordlist, 79KB with all of them: much smaller than similar libraries

 Check out [scure-bip32](https://github.com/paulmillr/scure-bip32) if you need hierarchical deterministic wallets ("HD Wallets").